U.S. flag

 Clinical characteristics.

-POT1 tumor predisposition (POT1-TPD) is characterized by an increased lifetime risk for multiple cutaneous melanomas, chronic lymphocytic leukemia (CLL), angiosarcoma (particularly cardiac angiosarcomas), and gliomas.
-Additional cancers (e.g., colorectal cancer, thyroid cancer, breast angiosarcomas) have been reported in individuals with POT1-TPD but with very limited evidence.
+POT1 tumor predisposition (POT1-TPD) is characterized by an increased lifetime risk for multiple cutaneous melanomas, sarcomas (particularly cardiac angiosarcomas), chronic lymphocytic leukemia (CLL), and gliomas.
+Additional solid tumors and hematologic neoplasms (e.g., thyroid cancer) have been reported in individuals with POT1-TPD.
 The age of onset for first primary cutaneous melanoma ranges from 15 to 80 years.
-The majority of POT1 associated cancers are diagnosed in adulthood.
+The majority of POT1-associated cancers are diagnosed in adulthood.

 Diagnosis/testing.